Ewlfq/jpicture/README.md

 ```

 ## Documentation
-For a beautiful version of the documentation visit [Documentation page of jPicture.net](http://jpicture.net/documentation/).
+For a beautiful version of the documentation visit [Documentation page](http://jpicture.net/documentation/).
-For older version of jpicture >= 0.4.0 visit  [Legacy documentation page of jPicture.net](coming soon).
+For older version of jpicture >= 0.4.0 visit  [Legacy documentation page](coming soon).

 ### The easiest way to use jPicture is, with an ID on an IMG-tag.
 This works as follows: